dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                  verbatim encapsulated by default.
         --pixel-header           If this option is specified, then the metadata information shall be extracted from
-                                 header of pixel data for jpeg images, mpeg and mp4 videos in addition to the metadata generation as explained above in description.
+                                 header of pixel data for jpeg images, mpeg, mp4 and quicktime videos in addition to the metadata generation as explained above in
+                                 description.
      -t,--type <type>            Specify the value for Content-type header : xml or json.
 The value of Content-type will then be sent in request header as